-When it comes to Transitions sometimes less is more, there’s nothing wrong with a “hard cut” between two clips—so try to use transitions subtly and only where they make sense.
-Two great uses for transitions are showing the passage of time or moving from one scene to the next.
+When it comes to Transitions sometimes less is more, there’s nothing wrong with a “hard cut” between 2 clips—so try to use transitions subtly and only where they make sense.
+2 great uses for transitions are showing the passage of time or moving from one scene to the next.

-- Open the Transitions Browser by clicking on the icon (or press Control + Command + 5).
+- Open the Transitions browser by clicking on the icon (or press Ctrl+Cmd+5).

-- Choose a Transition and drag it between any two clips to add an animated transition between them.
+- Choose a transition and drag it between any 2 clips to add an animated transition between them.

 - You can adjust the length of a transition by draggings its edge inward or outward.

-- Click the Effects Browser icon to open it (keyboard shortcut Command + 5).
+- Click the Effects browser icon to open it (keyboard shortcut Cmd+5).

 - Browse through for the effect you’d like to add.
 You can preview effects by skimming the mouse over the thumbnail.

-- Next to the Effects Browser icon, Choose an effect and drag it between any two clips to add an animated effect between them.
+- Next to the Effects browser icon, choose an effect and drag it between any 2 clips to add an animated effect between them.

-- If you’d like to customize your effect you can open the Inspector (Command + 4) and make adjustments.
+- If you’d like to customize your effect you can open the Inspector (Cmd+4) and make adjustments.

 You can add your own music by importing it the same way you added videos in step 1, but in this tutorial, you’ll be using some of Final Cut Pro’s built-in tracks.
 These are all royalty-free which means you won’t have to worry about licensing like you would with many songs.

-- Click the Photos & Audio Sidebar icon above the Browser to open it up (or press Shift Command 1).
+- Click the Photos & Audio sidebar icon above the Browser to open it up (or press Shift+Cmd+1).
 Select Sound Effects.

 - Type in Jingles to see all the songs available in Final Cut Pro, you can press the small play button to preview them.